Lifelong Learning Message from the Director

 The program that my colleagues and I devised, Lifelong Learning at Swarthmore, began in 2002.
 Using only our own most experienced professors, we offer seriously ambitious, limited-enrollment courses.
 Our students are adults of all ages and about half of them are Swarthmore College alumni.
 Once a week they have come from as far away as Lancaster PA and NYC.
 What characterizes them above all is an enormous eagerness to learn in the liberal arts, to do the weekly readings, and to discuss issues of importance.
 They are guided in this by a teacher who has both expertise and long experience in teaching.

-LLS has had courses in biology, mathematics, physics, political science, history, economics, music, practical wisdom, art history, studio art, and the literatures of Russia, England, America, ancient Rome, and ancient Greece.
+LLS has had courses in biology, mathematics, physics, political science, history, economics, music, practical wisdom, art history, studio art, and the literatures of Russia, France, Germany, Ireland, England, America, ancient Rome, and ancient Greece.
 We are now at the point where early registration is becoming important for securing one's place, since one of our principles is to keep classes small enough for discussion.
 More than once we have regrettably had to turn people away.

 So successful has LLS become that we now bring it to Swarthmoreans in the New York metropolitan area.
 The founding principles remain: small classes, Swarthmore professors, no grades or degrees, just learning for its own sake.

 Lifelong Learning at Swarthmore has struck a deep vein of desire for intellectual challenge, giving proof of the enduring need for high-quality liberal arts education and of Swarthmore's ability to provide it.

 Fall 2011 marked the end of our first ten years, which we celebrated with a gala dinner on the beautiful Swarthmore campus.